 The treatment of the common lumbosacral pain caused by lumbar strain consists of rest for the back, local heat therapy, pain medication, and sometimes massage and back pain exercises.
 In other cases, the treatment varies and ranges from surgery to medications and injections, as well as to alleviate the pain with heat, rest, and exercise.

-Noninvasive, safe technologies such as heat application and radio frequency (RF) technology are used for pain relief in medical settings.
-As technologies advance, there are more options for low back pain relief at home, specifically treatments that don’t involve the use of medications.
+- Lower back pain relief products.
+For lower back pain treatment at home, a range of lower back pain relief products can prove highly effective, Noninvasive, safe technologies such as heat application and radio frequency (RF) technology are used for pain relief in medical settings.
+As technologies advance, there are more options for lower back pain treatment at home, using medical grade technologies.
+Such lower back pain relief products are painless, noninvasive and don’t involve the use of medications.

-Lumbago relief can be found through consulting with medical professionals as well as taking advantage of home self-care to gain lower back pain relief.
+Don’t just accept pain.
+Choose to alleviate it using one of the many options available today.
+Lumbago relief can be found through consulting with medical professionals as well as taking advantage of lower back pain treatment at home.
 In addition to the other benefits, reducing pain in itself helps recovery and allows you to live life to its fullest.